Tuqa-Hussain/weather_airflow/README.md

 - Extract: Retrieve weather data for Houston from OpenWeatherMap API.
 - Transform: Convert the retrieved data into a structured format, transforming temperatures from Kelvin to Fahrenheit.
-- Load: Store the transformed data into PostgreSQL tables and upload joined data to an S3 bucket.
+- Load: Store the transformed data into PostgreSQL tables and creat joining data view.

 ### Prerequisites